oporpino/qwert/README.md

 - LunarVim
 - Tmux

-## Customization
-We also made some custom mods to improve the usage of tools, but you can extend and change as you want.

 ### TMUX:
 - Plugin Manager Installed with some plugins by default.
 Run `<prefix> + I` to install plugins.
 - Bind some intuitive shortcuts.